gafam/www.gafam.info/doc/backlog.rst

 Educational
 ***********

 - [o] Add "About LQDN" section.
-Maybe using a short introductional sentence within the footer?
+Maybe using a short introductory sentence within the footer?

 *******